lars1050/csc341-s24/prog-assign-csc341/prog03-enhanced/README.md

 ### Implementation

-In this assignment, you will continue your development of the ADT List of Auggie objects by completing the implementation of the class _AuggieList__.
+In this assignment, you will continue your development of the ADT List of Auggie objects by implementating the methods defined in enhancements.txt (copying them into AuggieList.java) of the class _AuggieList_.

 Start by
 - pull the repository